Quantum autoencoders using mixed reference states: Results

-In practical applications, it may be useful to utilize reference states with some physical limitations.
-According to our previous study, a pure reference state, e.g., $|0\rangle \langle 0|$ is effective in compressing low-rank states, with the compression rate approaching the QAE-pure bound \cite{ma2023compression}, whose value is usually high for low-rank states.
-For high-rank states with high entropy, the introduction of mixed reference states helps increase the entropy of the reconstructed states \cite{cao2021noise}.
-While the maximally mixed states $I /{d_A}$ has the highest entropy among all quantum states that belong to $\mathcal{H}_{B}$ and is effective for increasing the entropy in the decoding stage.
-To achieve a good quantum autoencoder for different quantum states, we take the following reference state
+In practical applications, it may be useful to utilize reference states with some physical constraints.
+According to our previous study, a pure reference state, e.g., $|0\rangle \langle 0|$ is effective in compressing low-rank states, with the compression rate approaching the QAE-pure bound~\cite{ma2023compression}, whose value is usually high for low-rank states.
+For high-rank states with high entropy, the introduction of mixed reference states helps increase the entropy of the recovered states~\cite{cao2021noise}.
+While the maximally mixed states $I /{d_A}$ has the highest entropy among all states in $\mathcal{H}_{A}$ and is effective for increasing the entropy in the decoding stage.
+To achieve a good QAE for different quantum states, we take the following reference state

 where $p_r$ represents the ratio of the pure state and $(1-p_r)$ represents the ratio of the mixed state in the reference state. $I$ denotes the $d_A$-dimensional identity matrix.
-Different initial states with different inner structures may have different optimal reference states following the form of Eq. (\ref{eq:mixedref}).
-When compressing initial states with high entropy, it is preferable to use low $p_r$ that generates high entropy for the reference states.
-As such, it is desirable to specify an optimal $p_r$ for different quantum states. $p_r$ can be manually set before the training of QAEs based on some prior knowledge or adaptively learned during the training process.
+Different initial states with different inner structures may have different optimal reference states following the form of Eq.~(\ref{eq:mixedref}).
+When compressing initial states with high entropy, it is preferable to use low $p_r$ that generates high entropy for $\rho_{\rm mix}$.
+As such, it is desirable to specify an optimal $p_r$ for different quantum states.
+Although mixed reference states cost additional memories, our method aims to achieve high fidelity between the recovered state and the initial state.
+This is particularly important for initial states with low QAE-pure bound.
+By constraining the mixed reference state in the form of Eq.~(\ref{eq:mixedref}), one can transmit the compressed latent representation and $p_r$ to facilitate the subsequent recovery.